 11-14 years MMR Booster given in child’s Secondary School

-SIDE EFFECTS OF ALL VACCINES: All vaccines carry some side effects, but in general most people return to their routine activities the same day.
-Some minor effects may include, high temperature, headache.
+All vaccines carry some side effects, but in general most people return to their routine activities the same day.
+Some minor effects may include, high temperature, headache or slight swelling of the injection area.

 We are now offering the Men B vaccine (Bexsero) at Carrig Medical Centre.
 It helps protect against the leading cause of bacterial and septicaemia meningitis.
 Meningitis can strike in an instance, but its impact can last a lifetime.
 Ireland has the highest incidence of meningococcal disease in Europe and with men B accounting for the majority of these cases.